 - inorganic coatings.

-Corrosion inhibitors are classified into four categories based on the way they protect metals against corrosion:
+Corrosion inhibitors are classified into two categories based on the way they protect metals against corrosion:

 Anodic inhibitors: The mechanism of action of these inhibitors is associated with increased anodic polarization.
 Anodic inhibitors will be effective if enough is added to the system.
 If their concentration is less than the critical concentration, they will reduce the effective level, and eventually lead to intensification of local corrosion.